Environmental impacts of beavers: United States

 In downtown Martinez, California, a male and female beaver arrived in Alhambra Creek in 2006.
 The Martinez beavers built a dam 30 feet wide and at one time 6 feet high, and chewed through half the willows and other creekside landscaping the city planted as part of its $9.7 million 1999 flood-improvement project.
 When the City Council wanted to remove the beavers because of fears of flooding, local residents organized to protect them, forming an organization called "Worth a Dam".
 Resolution included installation of a flow device through the beaver dam so that the pond's water level could not become excessive.
 Now protected, the beavers have transformed Alhambra Creek from a trickle into multiple dams and beaver ponds, which in turn, led to the return of steelhead trout and river otter in 2008, and mink in 2009.
 The Martinez beavers probably originated from the Sacramento-San Joaquin River Delta, which once held the largest concentration of beavers in North America.

 After 200 years, a lone beaver returned to New York City in 2007, making its home along the Bronx River, having spent time living at the Bronx Zoo and the Botanical Gardens.
 Though beaver pelts were once important to the city's economy and a pair of beavers appears on the city's official seal and flag, beavers had not lived in New York City since the early 19th century, when trappers extirpated them completely from the city.
 The return of "José", named after Representative José Serrano from the Bronx, has been seen as evidence that efforts to restore the river have been successful.
 In the summer of 2010, a second beaver named "Justin" joined José, doubling the beaver population in New York City.
 In February 2013, what appears to be both José and Justin were caught on motion-sensitive cameras at the New York Botanical Garden.

-In 1999, Washington, D.C.'s annual Cherry Blossom Festival was interrupted by a family of beavers that lived in the Tidal Basin.
-The offenders were caught and removed, but not before damaging 14 cherry trees, including some of the largest and oldest trees.
+In 1999, Washington, D.C.'s annual Cherry Blossom Festival included a family of beavers that lived in the Tidal Basin.
+The animals were caught and removed, but not before damaging 14 cherry trees, including some of the largest and oldest trees.